 How-To: O365 Event Ingest into LogScale via Microsoft Graph (using pre-defined CrowdStream O365 Activity/Services)

-Multiple types and sets of information can be pulled from Microsoft depending on the options configured and the permissions granted to the app / assigned user used to access Microsoft data
+Multiple types and sets of information can be pulled from Microsoft depending on the options configured and the permissions granted to the application/assigned user used to access Microsoft data.

-• Using one of our integration options like packages to ingest and parse Microsoft data, see Microsoft for more information.
+You can use one of our integration options like packages to ingest and parse Microsoft data, see Microsoft Corporation for more information.

 • Office 365 Activity